 "When you're fishing those waters, it takes an extra step in the process. ...
-Anytime you require that extra step in order to be in compliance, it takes a little time to get people up to speed," he said.
+Anytime recreational impacts," said Luke Skinner, trees in the Detroit area alone, and is slowly when you're fishing spreading westward.
+Meanwhile, throughout an extra step in the you require that extra step in order to be in compliance, it takes a little time to get people up to speed," he said.